dysfunc/ascii-emoji/README.md

 Note:
 The emojis above consist of Unicode characters and not ASCII characters.
 I found that people often search for ASCII over unicode not understanding the difference so I've kept the repo name intact for SEO reasons.
 See https://en.wikipedia.org/wiki/ASCII v. https://en.wikipedia.org/wiki/Unicode

-## Other cool stuff - AI JS Bots
-A new JS framework for creating your own web AI assistant like Alexa, Google Home or Siri that allows you to create a interactive voice-driven experience.
-Please check it out - [Demo](https://dysfunc.github.io/eleven/) / [Source](https://github.com/dysfunc/eleven)